NCAR/climate-primer-water/doc/ch3_baselines.rst

     **Rain Gauge QPE » Measurements from Manual Gauges**

     Manual gauge reports suffer from the lack of high temporal resolution.
-This makes manual reports less suitable for software programs that need fast access to high resolution gauge reports.
+This makes manual reports less suitable for software programs that need fast access to high-resolution gauge reports.

-    However, manual gauges are visited routinely and therefore problems that affect gauge measurement may be identified more quickly.
+    However, manual gauges are visited routinely and therefore problems that affect gauge measurement may be identified more promptly.
 These problems can include insect or bird nests, leakage, overflow, blockage from rapidly growing vegetation, and vandalism.

     |Rain gauge in snow|

-    Provided that gauge overflow does not occur during intense hail or snowfall, manual gauges may allow more accurate liquid equivalent measurements with frozen precipitation.
+    Provided that gauge overflow does not occur during intense hail or snowfall, manual gauges may allow more accurate liquid-equivalent measurements with frozen precipitation.
 Snow and hail are melted and measured manually.

     |Checking a rain gauge in snow conditions|

-    In addition, the observer may collect a “core” measurement of snow from the ground if she/he determines that this will provide a more representative sample than the snow that was collected by the gauge.
+    In addition, the observer may collect a “core” measurement of snow from the ground if they determine that this will provide a more representative sample than the snow that was collected by the gauge.
 Core measurements are intended to minimize the errors caused by the wind.
-A well trained observer may therefore provide improved liquid equivalent readings.
+A well trained observer may therefore provide improved liquid-equivalent readings.

     |Taking a snow core sample|

     There are numerous manual gauge networks.
-Two well-known ones are the cooperative observing network and the Community Collaborative Rain, Hail, and Snow observing network (CoCoRaHS).
+Two well known ones are the cooperative observing network and the Community Collaborative Rain, Hail, and Snow observing network (CoCoRaHS).

     The cooperative observing network, which is sponsored by NOAA’s National Weather Service, has observers in every state.
 Roughly 80% of the network still uses manual gauges.